St. Louis Water Quality at a Glance

 Latest Testing Results

-• Testing Scope: St. Louis conducts over 70,000 water quality tests annually across its distribution system, with enhanced monitoring for lead, disinfection byproducts, and emerging contaminants throughout the service area.
+• Testing Scope: St. Louis conducts comprehensive water quality testing across its distribution system, monitoring over 150 potential contaminants with enhanced surveillance for disinfection byproducts and emerging contaminants throughout the service area.

-• River Monitoring: Continuous real-time monitoring at intake points tracks water quality parameters including turbidity, temperature, pH, and potential contaminants.
+• Dual River System: Water sourced from both Mississippi and Missouri rivers through two intake points, with continuous real-time monitoring tracking water quality parameters including turbidity, temperature, pH, and potential contaminants.

-• Source Water Protection: Comprehensive source water assessment program identifies and addresses potential contamination sources upstream of city intakes.
+• Source Water Protection: Comprehensive source water assessment program identifies and addresses potential contamination sources upstream of city intakes, though challenging due to multi-state watershed scope.

 Advanced Treatment Technology

-• Multi-Stage Processing: Treatment includes pre-sedimentation, coagulation, flocculation, sedimentation, granular activated carbon filtration, and disinfection to address varied river water conditions.
+• Multi-Stage Processing: Treatment includes pre-sedimentation, coagulation, flocculation, sedimentation, granular activated carbon filtration, and disinfection, though disinfection byproduct formation remains a significant challenge.

 Infrastructure Modernization

-• Pipeline Replacement: Annual replacement of approximately 15 miles of aging water mains, prioritizing areas with high break frequency and oldest infrastructure components.
+• Pipeline Replacement: Annual replacement of approximately 15 miles of aging water mains, prioritizing areas with high break frequency and oldest infrastructure components to maintain system integrity.

-• System Monitoring: Advanced SCADA systems and pressure monitoring network provide real-time data on system operations, enabling rapid response to potential water quality issues.
+• System Monitoring: Advanced SCADA systems and pressure monitoring network provide real-time data on system operations, enabling rapid response to potential water quality issues and infrastructure problems.

 Customer Protection Initiatives